How to Fund Green Space Projects

 Sara Lom, CEO, The Tree Council recommends housing organisations make the most of the current momentum around outside space and the environment.
 She says,

-Sara advises that housing organisations, “Explore third party collaboration options and put that partnership to great use to pull in further collaborators, inject ideas, raise awareness, raise funds, and engage the community.
+Sara advises that housing organisations, “Explore third-party collaboration options and put that partnership to great use to pull in further collaborators, inject ideas, raise awareness, raise funds, and engage the community.
 The Tree Council also has a wide range of ‘Branching Out’ grants available for non-profit housing associations and care providers, open for applications now.”

 Supply Chain Expertise

 Good supply chain partners love the opportunity to partner and collaborate, so lean on and work with the supply chain to develop and deliver green space project solutions.
-Partnership and collaboration brings innovation, the opportunity to reach a wide community of volunteers, and helps to ease the financial burden not only when you plant but also for that all-important ongoing landscape maintenance as well.
+Partnership and collaboration brings innovation, the opportunity to reach a wide community of volunteers, and help to ease the financial burden not only when you plant but also for that all-important ongoing landscape maintenance as well.

 Sam Jones, Housing Sector Lead at Ground Control says, “We recognise that as an expert in nature-positive landscape management it’s our responsibility to help the housing sector to deliver green space enhancement projects and specifically to take the lead on getting green-community wins over the line, now.